rickys93/superhero-app/instructions/README.md

 The client consists of a React app with five distinct pages:

 - A "homepage", which introduces the site
-- A "superheros" page, which lists all the superheros and allows users to filter superheros in various ways as well as delete any superheros
+- A "superheroes" page, which lists all the superheroes and allows users to filter superheroes in various ways as well as delete any superheroes
-- A "superhero" page, accessible from the "superheros" page, which displays an individual superhero
+- A "superhero" page, accessible from the "superheroes" page, which displays an individual superhero
 - A "best superhero" page, which displays the current most highly-voted superhero
 - An "add a superhero" page, which allows users to create a new superhero by adding a superhero name and description as well as categorising them as 'healthy' or 'vegetarian'
 - A "not found" page, which is displayed when a user attempts to visit a page that does not exist